To access your official course details for the year you started your degree, please visit the handbook

 As healthcare service delivery becomes complex because of changing population, disease profile and medical technology; so has the requirement for qualified healthcare managers increased.
 There is a pressing need for trained and skilled healthcare executives and leaders in Australia and the Asia-Pacific to lead and manage healthcare service delivery into the future.
 The Deakin MBA (Healthcare Management) course content has been developed in consultation with industry and by academics with several years of industry experience.
 With the Deakin MBA (Healthcare Management) qualification in hand you are well positioned to either progress in your existing healthcare management career or embark as a healthcare manager.

-In addition to the world-renowned AACSB accreditation, the course has received Australasian College of Health Service Management (ACHSM).
+In addition to the world-renowned AACSB accreditation, the course has received Australasian College of Health Service Management (ACHSM)accreditation .
 ACHSM is the peak body for Healthcare Executives in the Asia Pacific, their accreditation not only ensures quality and industry relevance, but also enhances graduate employability and networking opportunities.
-The accreditations and professional recognition indicate the industry’s appreciation of the quality and relevance of the program to industry needs.
+The accredit tions and professional recognition indicate the industry’s appreciation of the quality and relevance of the program to industry needs.

-The MBA (Healthcare Management) and the School of Medicine is also associated with the Society for Health Administration Programs in Education (SHAPE), which enables ongoing quality improvement for the course.
+The MBA (Healthcare Management) and the School of Medicine is also associated with the Society for Health Administration Programs in Education (SHAPE), which enables ongoing quality improvement for the course content and alignment with current healthcare management trends and theories.

 Course learning outcomes